-From offices in North Shelby County, Alabama, in greater Birmingham, Steven P. Gregory maintains a local focus but a nationwide presence.
-With over 26 years of experience, Mr. Gregory has the necessary skill and knowledge to help you resolve your legal problem.
+From offices in North Shelby County, Alabama, in greater Birmingham, the Gregory Law Firm maintains a local focus but a nationwide presence.
+With over 26 years of experience, Steven Gregory has the necessary skill and knowledge to help you resolve your legal problem.

 Please read the profile to learn more about Mr. Gregory’s education and professional background.

-The Gregory Law Firm focuses exclusively on dispute resolution:
+The Gregory Law Firm focuses on dispute resolution.

 - Collaborative Law (including Collaborative Divorce)